Slow West

-Slow West is a 2015 Revisionist Western film that was written and directed by John Maclean in his directorial debut.
+Slow West is a 2015 revisionist Western film written and directed by John Maclean in his directorial debut.
 It stars Kodi Smit-McPhee as a young Scotsman searching for his lost love in the American West, accompanied by a bounty hunter played by Michael Fassbender.
 It premiered at the 2015 Sundance Film Festival on 24 January 2015, where it was awarded the Sundance Institute's World Cinema Jury Prize: Dramatic Winner.

 The film was first released on 15 May 2015 in the United States, with a simultaneous release on video on demand.